filiph/egamebook/dart/docs/manifesto/index.markdown

 description: "Egamebook is a project which strives to bring the gamebook (aka Choose-Your-Own-Adventure) experience to the ‘new media’ platforms (mobile, tablet, web, ...) and to the 21st century."
 ---

+{% include blog-ticker.html %}

 <h1><img src="img/egamebook-title.png" alt="Egamebook" /></h1>

 <img class="book" src="img/book-illustration.jpg" alt="Illustration of a book" />

 <p>You are anxious to find out more about this “egamebook” thing.
 You open the page at <a href="http://www.egamebook.com/">egamebook.com</a> in your <script>var userAgent = navigator.userAgent; if (userAgent.indexOf("Chrome") !== -1) {document.write("Chrome ");} else if (userAgent.indexOf("Firefox") !== -1) {document.write("Firefox ");} else if (userAgent.indexOf("Opera") !== -1) {document.write("Opera ");} else if (userAgent.indexOf("MSIE") !== -1) {document.write("Internet Explorer ");} else if (userAgent.indexOf("Safari") !== -1) {document.write("Safari ");}</script>browser and you read its contents.
 The following is written on the page:</p>

 > Egamebook is a project which strives to bring the [gamebook][] (aka Choose-Your-Own-Adventure) experience to the ‘new media’ platforms (mobile, tablet, web, ...).
-True, there are already great examples of electronic gamebooks out there, but they are not much more than a copy of the old, paper gamebooks – you merely choose between different paragraphs to read.
+True, great examples of electronic gamebooks are already out there, but they are not much more than a copy of the older, paper gamebooks – you merely choose between different paragraphs to read.
 >
 > This was a necessity in the old medium.
 In a book, you couldn’t – for example – run a simulation and then describe its changing state in natural language.
 But there is nothing stopping you from this today.